Whole House Surge Protection: Defending Your Home’s Electrical System

 Computers

-Tablets (when charging)
+Tablets & Phones (when charging)

 Grounding vs Surge Protection in Your Home

-Most of us are familiar with the grounding rod that is driven into the ground and connected to our home.
 Grounding systems connect all metal parts in a building that could become energized together.
 This system is then connected to neutral wire coming into your home.
 The neutral connection allows breakers to trip when a hot wire comes into contact with this system of grounded parts.
 The system is then connected to the earth with rods, underground metal water pipes and other means.
 Often your incoming cable, telephone and any gas lines are connected to this same grounding system.
 The sole purpose of the grounding system is to limit higher voltages and disperse them safely into the earth.
 This limiting helps protect your home from the significant damage that can be caused by a lighting strike or other surge.
 However, it’s not enough by itself to protect the sensitive electronics in most devices and appliances today.